The Gospel in 1 Peter: Key Bible Verses & Commentary

 • 1 Peter 5:10: “But the God of all grace, who hath called us unto his eternal glory by Christ Jesus, after that ye have suffered a while, make you perfect, stablish, strengthen, settle you.”

-1 Peter also addresses the reality of suffering for the sake of Christ and the Gospel.
-Peter encourages believers to endure suffering with patience and faith, reminding them that “if ye suffer for righteousness’ sake, happy are ye” (1 Peter 3:14).
-He points to Christ’s own suffering as an example and assures them of the ultimate victory and glory that awaits those who remain faithful.
+Before you go, consider the reality of suffering for the sake of Christ and the Gospel.
+Peter encourages us to endure; see 1 Peter 3:14: “But and if ye suffer for righteousness’ sake, happy are ye: and be not afraid of their terror, neither be troubled;” He points to Christ’s own suffering as the chief example.

 Lord's Library is a Christian resource hub.
 Our editors use a variety of internet research methods like search engines, audio and video, AI, consultations with ministry leaders in the field, and more.
 Lord's Library should never be a substitute for reading your Bible daily as the Scriptures are to be our final authority on all matters.